Quickstart: Get started with Azure Sentinel

 To enable it to show up in your workbooks to pin visualizations to, you have to share it.
 Click Share and then Manage users.

 Use the Check access and Role assignments as you would for any other Azure resource.
-For more information, see Share Azure workbooks by using RBAC.
+For more information, see Share Azure workbooks by using Azure RBAC.

 New workbook examples